kura-labs-org/kura-service-now-wl-1/instructions.md

+# ServiceNow Administration Fundamentals - Assignment Instructions

 # ServiceNow Administration Fundamentals - Workload 1 Instructions

 ## Assignment Overview

-You have been provided with a ServiceNow instance containing a partially configured incident management workflow.
+**Company Context**: You're a ServiceNow Administrator at Uber, where reliable network infrastructure is critical for maintaining ride-hailing services across hundreds of cities worldwide.

+**Your Role**: As a junior ServiceNow admin on the IT Operations team, you've been tasked with fixing a critical gap in the incident management system that supports Uber's network infrastructure.

+**Why This Matters**: Last month, a critical network outage in the San Francisco data center went unnoticed for 2 hours because the notification system wasn't working properly, causing widespread service disruptions and affecting thousands of riders and drivers.
+The incident resulted in significant revenue loss and regulatory scrutiny.

+**The Scenario**: Your manager discovered that critical network incidents aren't triggering email notifications to the Network Operations team.
+The system was supposed to automatically alert engineers within minutes of a critical incident being created, but notifications aren't being sent.
+You need to investigate and fix whatever is preventing the notification system from working before the next critical incident occurs.

 Your task is to fix the system so that urgent network incidents trigger immediate email notifications to IT engineers, preventing SLA breaches.

 ## Current System State